 Day 1 - New York (Newark)

 Welcome to the USA.
-You can arrive at any time as there are no activities planned until your welcome meeting in the hotel lobby at 6pm.
+Your adventure begins with a welcome meeting in the hotel lobby at 6 pm.
 If you're going to be late, please inform the hotel reception.
-We'll be collecting your insurance details, food kitty and next of kin information at this meeting, so please ensure you have all of these details to provide to your leader.
-If you arrive early, perhaps see the sights of Manhattan, such as Times Square, Broadway or Central Park.
-As there's no time spent in New York City on this trip, we recommend you arrive a few days earlier to see the sights.
-Consider joining our one-day sightseeing tour of New York at urbanadventures.com.
+We'll be collecting your insurance details, food kitty and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
+If you arrive a couple of days earlier to see the sights (recommended), we'll be happy to book additional accommodation for you (subject to availability).
+Consider doing a one-day sightseeing tour of New York by visiting: urbanadventures.com.

 Day 3 - Washington DC